 Independent Trustees of the Matthews Asia Funds

-Primarily based in the firm's Columbus office, the team at Thompson Hine LLP is active across a wide range of ETF and mutual funds matters.
+Primarily based in the firm's Columbus, Ohio office, the team at Thompson Hine LLP provides structural, transactional and regulatory advice for a range of clients across a wide range of ETF and mutual funds matters.
 Michael Wible handles regulatory work for investment companies, while Andrew Davalla counts open-end fund and ETF work as core areas of expertise.
-Also noted are JoAnn Strasser in Columbus, and Bibb Strench in the Washington DC office.
+Also noted are JoAnn Strasser, chair of the investment management practice group in Columbus, and partner Bibb Strench in the Washington DC office.

 Other key lawyers:

 ‘Thompson Hine has a strong securities practice for a regional firm, with experience across registered, private and hedge funds and ETFs.
 They have been opportunistic in bringing on board talent to expand the team’s capabilities.
 They also provide terrific value to small and mid-sized asset management firms.
 As one example, when a client asset manager became enmeshed in a major bankruptcy case involving a security purchased years ago Thompson Hine brought in bankruptcy expertise that resolved the matter for the manager at a very reasonable cost.’

 ‘I now work primarily with Cassandra Borchers.
 Cassandra is a great collaborator, helping us and our clients achieve appropriate outcomes while meeting regulatory and board requirements.
 When necessary Cassandra has brought in Bibb Strench to assist on ETF matters, and Bibb brings extensive knowledge and experience to our clients.
 Both Cassandra and Bibb often have necessary answers at their finger-tips, eliminating the need for the extensive (and costly) research we sometimes see larger firms use as a means of training junior associates.’